gleechi/gleechi.github.io/pages/0.9.6/unity/unity_component_vggraspstudio.md

 Some examples of annotations are:

-* “deleting grasps that look bad”.
-* "adding (dynamic) grasps for an object into the (static) grasp database”
+* "adding manually annotated grasps for an object”
 * “choosing only some "primary" grasps for an object”.

 <!--